The 22 Best Things to Do in Seville

 - Lunch break

 - Visit 1 or 2 museums and/or opt for a yacht cruise on the Guadalquivir!

 - You will certainly want to go back to Plaza de España!

 - Enjoy a good restaurant for your last evening in Seville.

 Visiting Seville in 4 or 5 days is a good idea if you like to take your time or if you are going with children.
 This will allow you to slow down and enjoy the city at your own pace.

 Another great option for your 4th day in Seville is to go on a day trip to Cordoba.
-It is very convenient from Seville, as it takes only 40 minutes to go there by train!
-It’s what I did during my trip to Andalucia.
+It’s very convenient from Seville, as it takes only 40 minutes to go there by train!
+It’s what I did during my road trip in Andalucia.

 For this 4th day, I recommend you read my article: Best things to do + How to visit Cordoba in a day.

 Where to stay in Seville

 - Black Swan Hostel: Youth hostel located within 10 minutes walking distance from the Cathedral and the Alcazar.
 Very stylish and contemporary dormitory bed from 17€ per night, breakfast included!
 Strong points: the relaxed atmosphere, the friendly staff, the free dinners cooked by volunteers.
 This is the best choice if you are looking for a youth hostel.